Conventional Arms Control and Confidence- Security-Building Measures

 Under the Treaty on Conventional Armed Forces in Europe (CFE) 1773 army tanks, 1341 battle armored machines and 130 battle planes have been destroyed.
 It constitutes over 10 per cent of the arms and military equipment destroyed by all 30 CFE member states.
 Belarus took an active part in the negotiations on the Treaty adaptation to new geopolitical landscape, and was the first to ratify the Agreement on Adaptation of the CFE Treaty in July 2000, signed at the OSCE Summit in Istanbul in November 1999.
 However, this agreement has not yet entered into force because of the linkage made by several CFE State Parties between its ratification and the fulfillment of the commitments not directly related to conventional arms control.

 Belarus is also a party to the Treaty on Open Skies.
 The Treaty is aimed at enhancing more transparency in military field and strengthening of security, confidence and stability in the area of application through conducting observation flights.
 In November 2020, the U.S. withdrew from the Open Skies Treaty, prompting a similar move by the Russian Federation in December 2021.

 Belarus actively cooperates with the Organization for Security and Cooperation in Europe (OSCE) in the field of European security.
 Within the OSCE Forum for Security Cooperation (FSC), Belarus took part in drafting the OSCE Document on Small Arms and Light Weapons (2000) and the OSCE Document on Stockpiles of Conventional Ammunition (2003).
-From April to August 2022, Belarus chairs the OSCE Forum for Security Co-operation.
+From April to August 2022, Belarus chaired the OSCE Forum for Security Co-operation.

 Together with OSCE Belarus implemented jointed projects on capacity-building of SALW stockpile management and security and on eliminating liquid rocket fuel components stockpiles (melange, Samin and TM-185).